Waishnav/simple_discussion/README.md

 ### Markdown Editor

-Markdown Editor for drafting forum post and forum thread will be shown by default. but also we have introduced the markdown extension to embed the CircuitVerse Circuits, YouTube video, User tagging for CircuitVerse usecase.
+The Markdown Editor for drafting forum posts and threads is enabled by default.
+It includes extensions for embedding CircuitVerse Circuits, YouTube videos, and user tagging.
+These features can be toggled in the initializer.
-You can toggle these features as well using following feature flags.

 ### Profanity Check and Language Filter

-By default profanity check and language filter on forum post is enable, you can disable it from your initilizer file.
+Profanity checking and language filtering on forum posts are enabled by default.
+You can disable this feature in the initializer file.

 ### Topic Search

-By defualt, we have basic implementation for the search across the forum thread.

-Following is the basic implementation of `search` method on our ForumThread model, You can go as complex as you want and introduce ElasticSearch, MilliSerach or Postgres's FTS by overriding the ForumThread Model in your rails application.
+A basic implementation for searching across forum threads is included.
+You can enhance this by overriding the `ForumThread` model in your Rails application:

 ```ruby
 class ForumThread < ApplicationRecord
   def self.search(query)